btholt/complete-intro-to-react-v7/lessons/02-no-frills-react/B-components.md

 Replace your `script` tag in your index.html that has all your code in it with `<script src="./App.js"></script>`.
 Leave the two React scripts.

 - To make an element have multiple children, just pass it an array of elements.
 - We created a second new component, the `Pet` component.
 This component represents one pet.
-When you have distinct ideas represented as markup, that's a good idea to separate that it into a component like we did here.
+When you have distinct ideas represented as markup, that's a good idea to separate that into a component like we did here.
 - Since we have a new `Pet` component, we can use it multiple times!
 We just use multiple calls to `React.createElement`.
 - In `createElement`, the last two parameters are optional.
 Since Pet has no props or children (it could, we just didn't make it use them yet) we can just leave them off.